Charliechen114514/CCIMXDesktop/README_EN.md

 ![License](https://img.shields.io/badge/License-MIT-brightgreen)

-This project is based on the MIT license, and you are welcome to port, modify and use it at will!
+This project is based on the MIT license, welcome to port, modify and use at will!